top of page

 So having now been on the parent side of planning a humanist naming ceremony, here are some practical tips I thought I'd share with you below.

-A mother, father and baby at the baby's humanist baby naming day ceremony at the Rosendale pub in south-east London.
+A mother, father and baby at the baby's humanist baby naming day ceremony at the Rosendale pub in West Dulwich.
 The parents are reading a poem to the baby as part of his humanist baby naming ceremony.
+Humanist naming ceremonies celebrant Mair Garland

 A joint reading by Mummy & Daddy!